Sup2point0/supcode/readme.md

   </tr>
   <tr>
     <td> latest release </td>
-    <td> 5.7 (July 2023) </td>
+    <td> 5.7 (July 2023) <br> 6.0 (upcoming) </td>
   </tr>
 </table>

 ### Aims and Improvements
 Supcode is designed to be intuitive, readable, and versatile.

 As a bridge of sorts between the block-based environment of Scratch and proper text-based programming languages, its structure and syntax are fairly similar.
-In particular, it follows a logical flow...

 Supcode comes with powerful customisability and convenient shortcuts.
 Like Scratch, there is an extensive assortion of [extensions](extensions), both [internal](extensions/ixtensions) and [external](extensions), to allow for limitless specialisation and applications.